GUARD: Graph Universal Adversarial Defense: Experiments

-\textbf{Parameter setting.} For universal defense methods (\textsc{Random}, \textsc{Degree} and \textsc{Guard}), we set different $k$ for different datasets, where $k=200$ for Cora, $k=500$ PubMed, $k=10,000$ for arXiv and $k=20,000$ for Reddit.
+For universal defense methods, \textit{i.e.}, \textsc{Rand}, \textsc{Deg} and \textsc{Guard}, we set different $k$ across different datasets, where $k=200$ for Cora, $k=500$ PubMed, $k=10,000$ for arXiv and $k=20,000$ for Reddit.
 The scaling factor $\alpha$ for \textsc{Guard} is set to $2$ across all datasets.
+We discuss them in Section~\ref{sec:explor}.
 For baseline methods, the approximated rank of SVD is set as 50 and the threshold of Jaccard is set as 0.01 to filter adversarial perturbations.
 For the remaining configuration, we closely follow the setup of~\cite{chen2021understanding,li2021adversarial}.